NeoktaLabs/lottery/README.md

 - core game logic is enforced by immutable smart-contract rules

 Because of this limited authority model and the strong transparency around fees and behavior, there is **no critical custodial risk at this stage**, even with a single-owner Safe.

 ---

-## Important disclaimer (please read)

-I am **not a professional smart-contract developer**, and this project was built with the help of **AI agents**, iteration, and a lot of testing.

-This means:
-- the code **may contain bugs or edge cases**
-- the system is **not formally audited**
-- things might not behave exactly as expected in every scenario

-Please only interact with the project using amounts you are comfortable with.

-That said, I have:
-- tested all main user flows (create, play, draw, cancel, refunds, withdrawals)
-- documented the system extensively so behavior can be understood and verified
-- designed the UI around strict **“on-chain truth only”** rules

----